dennismarye/Yuki-dex-lib/README.md

 yarn test-integration <your-dex-name>
 ```

-8. Create a PR(pull-request) from your feature branch to DexLib master.
-The PR must contain brief explanation about the DEX background, pricing logic, links to existing documentation, important contract addresses, and anything you think could help us review your code faster.
+8. Create a PR(pull request) from your feature branch to DexLib master.
+The PR must contain a brief explanation about the DEX background, pricing logic, links to existing documentation, important contract addresses, and anything you think could help us review your code faster.

-### Understanding the event based pricing approach
+### Understanding the event-based pricing approach

-One of the most important features of ParaSwap is to serve prices efficiently and quickly.
-As the number of requests grow, and blockchain get faster, it's not feasible to perform fullnode rpc calls to hundreds of pools for every pricing request.
+One of the most important features of Yuki-DeFi Kit is to serve prices efficiently and quickly.
+As the number of requests grows, and the blockchain get faster, it's not feasible to perform full rpc calls to hundreds of pools for every pricing request.
 To solve this issue ParaSwap uses a novel event based pricing approach which allows to create pricing without performing the fullnode calls every time. `Event` are triggers released by the smart contract when certain changes happen.
 External services can easily subscribe to these events by websocket connection to a fullnode rpc.

-To follow ParaSwap's event based approach DEX should fetch the required on chain state to do pricing once, subscribe to events, update state when events are released, and on price request only use in memory state to create prices.
-To make the whole event based approach easy to implement and optimized on backend, most of the implementation logic is abstracted and developers have to only obey a simple interface.
+To follow Yuki-DeFi's event-based approach DEX should fetch the required on-chain state to do pricing once, subscribe to events, update state when events are released, and on price request only use in memory state to create prices.
+To make the whole event based approach easy to implement and optimized on the backend, most of the implementation logic is abstracted and developers have to only obey a simple interface.

 TODO: explain the blockmanager and stateful event subscriber